gandalf-qubic/Community-Management-Team-Proposals/Community-Management-CCF-Proposal-for-January-and-February-2026.md

 > Please note: The following answer contains PDF links that will be downloaded to your device when clicked.

 A: The Community Quorum served to approve the [Community Team Proposal](https://github.com/user-attachments/files/20735890/Community.Team.Proposal.8.pdf) , the [Independence for the Community Team Proposal](https://github.com/user-attachments/files/20735892/Proposal.Independence.for.the.Community.Team.2.pdf) and the [Rules revision Proposal](https://github.com/user-attachments/files/20735895/Case.Rules.revision.4.pdf)
-### Q: What measures are in place to face volatility?
-A: We apply a a **dynamic salary model** based on price tiers.A 3-level salary system, subject to modifications, adjusts compensation based on token price.
-If the price drops below set thresholds, salaries are reduced accordingly.
-If the price rises again, salaries are restored to higher levels.
-This model aligns compensation with market performance.
-It helps manage budget during downturns and rewards during growth.
 ### Q: Who are the moderators in the Spanish Telegram?
 A: Currently the moderators in the Spanish TG, with more than 1000 members, are Jortxjortx, Drac, Jesus, Alejandro.
 ### Q: Which are the coming regional communities to join the Community Team?